Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 It can feel airy.
 It can still look modern.
 And compared with classic piqué, it often gives a softer and more elevated handfeel.

-- the brand wants a lighter premium polo
+- a lighter premium polo

-That makes it commercially attractive for:
+That makes it commercially attractive for premium golf apparel.

 - spring and fall drops